usdot-fhwa-stol/mmitss/test/vsp/README.md

     launch_mmitss_container_dev.sh
     ```
 The MMITSS container will be up when the script is excecuted, and it will provide the environment for mmitss component.
+> [!CAUTION]
+> Prority request generator is highly recommended to be run in MMITSS container.
+Currently MMITSS does not have a released image for CDA-sim, we can use: cartlabpurdue/mmitss-vsp-x86:AA1.2 as an alternative.
+> [!NOTE]
+> For develop purpose, it is better to use a dev container to run the mmitss component.

 ## Testing hostBSM receiving from ROS2:
 In order to test the receiving of the hostBSM a bash script in the testBsm folder is stored.
 To test the hostBSM receiving, execute the runTest.sh script in the testBSM folder.